 BUILDING A LEANER ORGANISATION

-There has been a significant slowdown in the macro economic scenario over the last fewQuarters.
-In our endeavour to manage most processes in-house we had built substantialfixed costs in our Profit & Loss in terms of both manpower as well as deliverycentres across the country.
+There has been a significant slowdown in the macro economic scenario over the last fewQuarters even prior to the COVID outbreak.
+In our endeavour to manage most processesin-house we had built substantial fixed costs in our Profit & Loss in terms of bothmanpower as well as delivery centres across the country.

-Towards the end of this Financial Year we have taken a conscious strategic decisionto manage our ramp up on service delivery through more outsourcing.
-This will make thecost structure of our delivery model more variabilised and hence we believe morerecession-proof.
+In the two Quarters of this Financial Year we had already taken conscious strategicdecision to manage our ramp up on service delivery through more outsourcing.
+This willmake the cost structure of our delivery model more variabilised and hencerecession-proof.
 Also as technology evolves a lean organisation will be more prepared torespond faster and take advantage of these changes.

-With this strategic direction the Management Team has in fact projected zeroincrease in manpower numbers over the coming Financial Year irrespective of the increasein business numbers.
-Our endeavour will be to manage all these increases only throughoutsourcing and automation.
+With this strategic direction the Management Team has in fact projected asignificant reduction in manpower numbers over the coming Financial Year.

 Focus on automation including use of AI and RPA tools